 This guidance sets out what is expected of optometrists.
-It is relevant to you, whether you are an owner practitioner, partner, employee, locum, or pre-registration optometrist.
-It applies in all work environments including multiple, independent practice and hospital.
+It is relevant to you, whether you are an owner practitioner, partner, employee, locum, or pre-registration optometrist, and is useful to students learning about what professionalism means.
+It applies in all work environments, including multiples, independent practice and hospital.

-The guidance is based on the General Optical Council’s (GOC’s) standards and is there to support you in putting them into practice.
-The GOC may take our guidance into account in its fitness to practise processes.
+The guidance is based on the GOC’s standards and is there to support you in putting those standards into practice.

 - must where you have a legal or regulatory obligation to follow the guidance

 - should where we would normally expect you to follow that course of action.
-If you apply your professional judgement and decide to take a different action, you must be able to justify your action.
+If your professional judgement leads you to take a different action, you must be able to justify that action.

 How the guidance is organised